Chart Color Schemes

 Bardia is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bardia has a population where 54.7% were born overseas, with 65.7% speaking a language other than English at home.
-Christianity is the predominant religion in Bardia, making up 32.5% of its population.
-Hinduism is notably overrepresented, comprising 25.6%, which is significantly higher than the Greater Sydney average of 7.5%.
+Bardia, one of the most culturally diverse areas in the country, has a population where 54.7% were born overseas and 65.7% speak a language other than English at home.
+Christianity is the predominant religion in Bardia, comprising 32.5% of its population.
+However, Hinduism is significantly overrepresented with 25.6%, substantially higher than the Greater Sydney average of 7.5%.

 Frequently Asked Questions - Diversity